TrueReassembly/Scrapguard-Base/README.md

 # Scrapguard Base

-This is the base of an anticheat I made as a persnal project.
+This is the base of an anticheat I made as a personal project.
 I had fun coding it and thought some other people may want to try out designing their own checks.
 The permission to see alerts is `scrapguard.alerts'.

 ## Dependencies
 This plugin requires [packetevents](https://github.com/retrooper/packetevents/) to be installed as a plugin on your server.